openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

   --reverse_input_channels
                         Switch the input channels order from RGB to BGR (or vice versa).
 Applied to original inputs of the model if and only if a number of channels equals 3.
-Applied after application of --mean_values and --scale_values
+                        When --mean_values/--scale_values are also specified,
-                        options, so numbers in --mean_values and
-                        --scale_values go in the order of channels used in the original model.
+                        reversing of channels will be applied to user's input data first, so that numbers in --mean_values and --scale_values go in the order of channels used in the original model.
+In other words, if both options are specified then the data flow in the model looks as following:
+                        Parameter -> ReverseInputChannels -> Mean/Scale apply -> the original body of the model.
   --log_level {CRITICAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}
                         Logger level
   --input INPUT         Quoted list of comma-separated input nodes names with